Who is an AML Specialist: What Do They Do?

 Compliance Analysts:

-- Role: Ensure adherence to AML regulations and policies.
+Role: Ensure adherence to anti money laundering regulations and policies.

-- Responsibilities: Carry out compliance checks, monitor regulatory compliance, and identify risks.
+- Responsibilities: Carry out compliance checks, monitor regulatory compliance, and identify financial crime risks.

 AML Investigators: